 Each topic is a timely and exciting new lecture and/or laboratory course.
 Topics will be announced in advance and will service needs in growth areas; e.g., biotechnology.

 BI-981 Independent Study in Biology/ Biotechnology

 Independent study or directed study on a topic of interest to both the student(s) and the instructor.
-1-6 credits 1-6 Credits

 BI-985 Graduate Internship in Biology/ Biotechnology